johnrsibert/JonzPandemic/index.md

 ##### Los Angeles County
 ![Los Angeles Co., CA](https://raw.githubusercontent.com/johnrsibert/SIR-Models/master/assets/Los_AngelesCA_prevalence.png)
 ### Case Fatality Ratios
-The number of reported deaths devided by the number of reported cases, or case-fatality ratio, is often considerd to be a neasure of the risk of dying from a pandemic [CDC Principles of Epidemiology](https://www.cdc.gov/csels/dsepd/ss1978/lesson3/section3.html).
+The number of reported deaths divided by the number of reported cases, or case-fatality ratio, is often considered to be a measure of the risk of dying from a pandemic [CDC Principles of Epidemiology](https://www.cdc.gov/csels/dsepd/ss1978/lesson3/section3.html).
 The following plot is based on data from the 1000 most populous counties in the United States.
 ##### Upper Panel